Career Profile: Homeland Security

 Why Is Homeland Security a Job of Tomorrow?

 With an increasing U.S. population and a flood of visitors and new residents coming into the country daily, the demand for homeland security officers will heighten to make certain people, borders and communities are kept safe.
-International visitors to the U.S. reached a record high of 58 million people in 2008, a 4 percent increase from 2007’s number, according to the U.S. Department of Commerce’s International Trade Administration.
+International visitors to the U.S. reached a record high of 58 million people, a 4 percent increase from 2007's number, according to the U.S. Department of Commerce's International Trade Administration.
 In fact, the U.S. is second only to France in the number of international visitors.
-Employment opportunities for police officers, which include homeland security officers, are expected to increase 11 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for police officers, which include homeland security officers, are expected to increase 11 percent, according to the Bureau of Labor Statistics.
 Police officers make an average salary of $47,460 annually.

 What Does a Homeland Security Officer Do?